1952 Air France SNCASE Languedoc crash: Aircraft

 The accident aircraft was a SNCASE SE.161/P7 Languedoc, msn 43, registration F-BCUM.
 The aircraft was powered by four 1220 hp Pratt & Whitney R-1830 SIC-3-G engines.

 Accident

-Shortly after take-off from Nice Airport on a scheduled domestic passenger flight to Orly Airport, Paris, the aircraft was seen to bank to the left, roll onto its back and crash about 1 km north of the airport.
+Shortly after take-off from Nice Airport on a scheduled domestic passenger flight to Le Bourget Airport, Paris, the aircraft was seen to bank to the left, roll onto its back and crash about 1 km north of the airport.
 All four crew and 34 passengers on board were killed.
 The flight had originated in Tunis, Tunisia.
 The accident was the third deadliest in France at the time and is the deadliest involving the SNCASE Languedoc.

 Thirteen of the victims were British, including shipowner John Emlyn-Jones and his wife.
 Amongst the other victims were the French actresses Lise Topart and Michèle Verly and the American actress and ballet dancer Harriet Toby.
 A Frenchwoman was initially reported to have survived the crash seriously injured, but she died later in hospital, bringing the total to 38 deaths.